Iainmon/Cocoa.cr/README.md

 ## Structure

 All of the user interface configuration and management is in the 'src/app/ui' directory.
 The actual logic of your program should be inside of the 'src/app/delegates' directory.
+Any sort of constants or options for your project should be stored in the 'src/app/config/App.yml'.
+This file is compiled into the executable using schovi/baked_file_system, and you can acess the config file with `Cocoa::CONFIG` or `Cocoa::APP_CONFIG` and `Cocoa::UI_CONFIG`.

 I am a Junior in high school, and made this project in a weekend for self use, but wanted to share it with other people.
 I made this because I wanted the ability to make a GUI application in Crystal, and distribute it to my friends.
-I also wanted the ability to have callbacks for events, such as the user clicked the window close button, or cmd+Q. If you have any suggestions or way to make this project better, don't be afraid to open a pull request!
+I also wanted the ability to have callbacks for events, such as the user clicked the window close button, or cmd+Q. If you have any suggestions or ways to make this project better, don't be afraid to open a pull request!

 ## About